The Basics of an Internet Cookie

-Over the years of Internet browsing, you have likely come across websites that talk about using cookies to enhance the user experience.
+Anyone familiar with the Internet should have come across websites that talk about using cookies to enhance the user experience at some point.
 Some sites even ask permission to continue using them.
 In those instances, a choice lies before you: give away some privacy to gain a possible benefit, or keep your privacy at the expense of easy web browsing.

 If you wonder which choice is the right one, you’re not alone.
 Cookies make everyone a bit nervous.
 But, the questions that follow below will help answer the question by explaining what browser cookies are and how they work; and set your mind at ease through instructions for enabling or disabling cookies on Internet Explorer, Firefox, and Google Chrome.